Bollier, Queensland: History

 The name "Bollier Flats" is shown on a 1865 survey map of the Yabba and Bunya Creeks.

 Bollier Provisional School opened on 22 January 1894 with 14 students.
 The initial school building was 20 by 12 ft.
 It was located on a 10 acre at 287 Tuckeroi Road on the corner of Lowe Road.
 In 1907 a new school building was built with the old school building demolished and sold as timber.
 On 1 January 1909 it became Bollier State School.
 In 1929 it closed due to low student numbers, but reopened and then closed again in 1930.
 On 8 February 1934 it reopened as Bollier State School and finally closed in 1946.
 The students from Bollier were then taken by bus each day to the Imbil State School (now the Mary Valley State College).
 In 1949 the school building was relocated to Amamoor State School.

 Bollier School of Arts was established circa 1900.
-It was located approximately (now at the southern end of Chippendall Road).
+It was located at the southern end of Chippendall Road.